RESEARCH PROJECT GRANTS

 Eligibility criteria and guidelines for applicants

-Applicants need to adhere to 'Cancer Council WA Guide to Applicants and Conditions of Award' (pdf 82kb) as well as NHMRC eligibility criteria, if they are applying to both organisations for funding.
+Applicants need to adhere to 'Cancer Council WA Guide to Applicants and Conditions of Award' - Updated 18 April 2019 (pdf 236kb) as well as NHMRC eligibility criteria, if they are applying to both organisations for funding.

 Applicants ineligible to apply for NHMRC Project Grant funding are still entitled to apply via the NHMRC process for Cancer Council grants.